 9. Jism 2

 After a lot of anticipation, the poster of Jism 2 finally got released.
-But everyone realized that it’s copied from the poster of the movie, Skin.
+It garnered a lot of popularity and was among the latest Bollywood stories of that time.
+But everyone eventually realized that it’s copied from the poster of the movie, Skin.

 10. Jab Tak Hai Jaan